AmRazzie/HL1-IL-CFGs/README.md

 Paste these into your userconfig.cfg for quick run start command, make sure config files are in the "IL-CFG" folder.
+Demos will be recorded into their own organized folders in "IL-DEMOS" folder.

 //Individual Levels
 alias "AM" "exec IL-CFG/AM-IL.cfg"